The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper we have derived the $\mu$-deformed extension of Einstein (gravitational) field equations and studied in detail the dependence of its term which involves the effective (i.e.~$\mu$-dependent) cosmological constant as function of the deformation parameter $\mu$ and fugacity $z$.
-In effect, we have shown that by varying the deformation parameter $\mu$ towards its extremely small values it is possible to find the appropriate value $\mu^\ast$ of $\mu$ that allows to achieve the ``realistic value'' of the maximum of the function $\mathcal{G}_V(\mu;z) \equiv G_{1}(z, \mu) + G_{2}(z, \mu)$ which (through its inverse) provides the necessary observable value $\Lambda/\mathcal{G}_V(\mu^\ast;z_0) \sim 3.8 \cdot 10^{-123}_{} l_\mathrm{P}^{-2}$ of the effective cosmological constant $\Lambda/\mathcal{G}_V(\mu;z)$.
-Certain important points are to be emphasized.
+In this paper, we have derived the $\mu$-deformed extension of Einstein (gravitational) field equations and studied, in detail, the dependence of its term which involves the effective (i.e.,~$\mu$-dependent) cosmological constant as a function of the deformation parameter $\mu$ and fugacity $z$.\,\,In effect, we have shown that, by varying the deformation parameter $\mu$ toward its extremely small values, it is possible to find the appropriate value $\mu^\ast$ of $\mu$ that allows us to achieve the ``realistic value'' of the maximum of the function $\mathcal{G}_V(\mu;z) \equiv G_{1}(z, \mu) + G_{2}(z, \mu)$ which (through its inverse) provides the necessary observable value $\Lambda/\mathcal{G}_V(\mu^\ast;z_0) \sim 3.8 \times 10^{-123}_{} l_\mathrm{P}^{-2}$ of the effective cosmological constant $\Lambda/\mathcal{G}_V(\mu;z)$.\,\,Cer\-tain important points are to be emphasized.

-First of all, we stress the very fact of existence of extremum of the ECC within the $\mu$-deformed Bose-gas model based approach to realizing induced gravity.
-Clearly this is in contrast to the usage of conventional (undeformed) Bose gas model.
-Indeed, within the latter there is no extremum in the corresponding combination $\Lambda/\mathcal{G}_V(0;z_0)$ of usual $\mu$ = 0 polylogarithms when $z\rightarrow1$ and thus no way to get the value of CC different from zero.
+First of all, we stress the very fact of existence of the extremum of the ECC within the $\mu$-deformed Bose-gas model based approach to realizing induced gravity.\,\,Clear\-ly this is in contrast to the usage of conventional (undeformed) Bose gas model.\,\,In\-deed, within the latter there is no extremum in the corresponding combination $\Lambda/\mathcal{G}_V(0;z_0)$ of usual $\mu$ = 0 polylogarithms, when $z\rightarrow1$ {and thus no way to get the value of CC different from zero}.

-Second, when analyzing the behavior of ECC, we adopted, without special justification, that the ratio is $V/\lambda_{T}^{3}=1$.
-This value of the ratio is well-known marker that indicates the existence of truely quantum effects \cite{61} and also relates to Bose-like condensate.
-Let us consider this issue in more detail, coming unexpectedly to the two distinct possible situations (and interpretation) of the system which underlies the induced (entropic) gravity.
-These two cases of inducing system correspond to principally different scales, namely (A) the scale (size) of dwarf galaxies and (B) the scale of observable Universe.
+Second, when analyzing the behavior of ECC, we adopted, without special justification, that the ratio is $V/\lambda_{T}^{3}=1$.\,\,This value of the ratio is well-known marker that indicates the existence of truely quantum effects \cite{61} and also relates to Bose-like condensate.\,\,Let us consider this issue in more details, coming unexpectedly to the two distinct possible situations (and interpretation) of the system which underlies the induced (entropic) gravity.\,\,These two cases of inducing system correspond to principally different scales, namely (A) the scale (size) of dwarf galaxies and (B) the scale of observable Universe.